“For e-commerce, the most important thing is trust.” – Jack Ma

 To further secure your Magento e-commerce store, you can limit admin login to a selected few IP addresses (or restrict admin login from external IP addresses).
 When you work with agencies/ partners outside your organization you can add their IP to the exception list, get the work done, and then remove them after the work is completed.

 Although Magento provides great support, by default, against MySQL injection attacks with its newer versions and patches, it is recommended that you add web application firewalls such as NAXSI in order to keep your site secure and your customers safe.

 14) Work with a Regular Back-up Plan

 This might not help you secure your Magento e-commerce store but can be a big savior when your store is compromised (and in other situations like server crash, database crash, etc.).
 Frequent site backups can help you get up and running quickly without losing much time and money.

 15) Use the Right Hosting Type and a Reliable Hosting Provider

 Shared hosting services can help you cut down costs.
 But, shared hosting is a lot more susceptible to online attacks.
 From a security standpoint, Virtual Private Server (VPS) hosting and dedicated hosting work better for an e-commerce store.
 While they are more expensive than shared hosting, they also improve the performance of your e-commerce store.

 It does not end with that.
-Work with a reliable hosting provider who not only provides you the right infrastructure but also proactively takes care of the security and provides excellent support.
+Work with a reliable hosting provider (like Nexcess) who not only provides you the right infrastructure but also proactively takes care of the security and provides excellent support.